From Community Giver to Business Seller: The Mindset Shift No One Talks About

 Start with Your Why

-Remember that your business exists to serve people - it's just a different delivery method.
-My coaching helps women in ways my nonprofit work never could because it's personalized, sustained, and creates lasting change.
+Remember that your business exists to serve people.
+It is just a different delivery method.
+My coaching helps women in ways my nonprofit work never could because it is personalized, sustained, and creates lasting change.

 Create Multiple Entry Points